 Flecs program for human consumption.
 In particular, carriage

-control characters should be supplied by PUT
+control characters should be supplied by PUT if this is

 appropriate.
 (Normally, single spacing will be used, but see the